SIGNATURE NEWBORN SESSION PREP GUIDE

 • Your/your partners clothing if you would like family images (and children’s clothes for sibling images!)

-• Snacks or lunch for yourself/your partner (we have tea/coffe & biscuits in the studio!)
+• Snacks or lunch for yourself/your partner (we have tea/coffee & biscuits in the studio!)

 There is no need to bring other clothes or accessories for your baby, as I provide all of the outfits, wraps, headbands etc. as well as the props and backdrops.